centerionware/talos-wifi-daemonset/README.md

 $HOSTNAME-wifi-ca-cert
 ```

+All the secrets and config will be stored in the kube-system namespace.

-Entrypoint.sh was the original idea, I've moved it to a go program that does virtually the exact same stuff.
+Entrypoint.sh was the original idea, I've moved it to a go program that should do the exact same stuff.